microsoft/TREC-2019-Deep-Learning/README.md

 * the second column is currently unused and should always be "Q0".
 * the third column is the official identifier of the retrieved passage in context of passage ranking task, and the identifier of the retrieved document in context of document ranking task.
 * the fourth column is the rank the passage/document is retrieved.
 * the fifth column shows the score (integer or floating point) that generated the ranking.
-This score must be in descending (non-increasing) order.
+This score **must** be in descending (non-increasing) order.
 * The sixth column is the ID of the run you are submitting.

-## Evaluation and judging

-As the official evaluation set, we will be using a set of 50 or more queries that are judged by NIST assessors.
-For this purpose, we will be using depth pooling and construct separate pools for the passage ranking and document ranking tasks.
-Passages/documents in these pools will then be labelled by NIST assessors using multi-graded judgments.
-The same set of queries will be used as the test set for both the passage retrieval and document retrieval tasks.
+As the official evaluation set, we provide a set of 200 queries (`msmarco-test2019-queries.tsv`), where 50 or more will be judged by NIST assessors.
+For this purpose, NIST will be using depth pooling and construct separate pools for the passage ranking and document ranking tasks.
+Passages/documents in these pools will then be labelled by NIST assessors using multi-graded judgments, allowing us to measure NDCG.
+The same 200 queries are used for passage retrieval and document retrieval.

-We may be making a superset of this official query set publicly available before the judgements for the official query set is available.
-The queries in this superset will be sparsely labelled, where the labels are directly reused from the MS-Marco dataset.
+Besides our main evaluation using the NIST labels and NDCG, we also have sparse labels for the 200 queries, which already exist as part of the MS-Marco dataset.
 More information regarding how these sparse labels were obtained can be found at <https://arxiv.org/abs/1611.09268>.
+This allows us to calculate a secondary metric Mean Reciprocal Rank (MRR).

+The main type of TREC submission is _automatic_, which means there was not manual intervention in running the test queries.
+This means you should not adjust your runs, rewrite the query, retrain your model, or make any other sorts of manual adjustments after you see the test queries.
+The ideal case is that you only look at the test queries to check that they ran properly (i.e. no bugs) then you submit your automatic runs.
+However, if you want to have a human in the loop for your run, or do anything else that uses the test queries to adjust your model or ranking, you can mark your run as _manual_.
+Manual runs are interesting, and we may learn a lot, but these are distinct from our main scenario which is a system that responds to unseen queries automatically.

 ## Coordinators